SophieDeBenedetto/phoenix-pair/post.md

 })
 ```

 And that's it!
-Now that we've build out our challenge channel and starting broadcasting messages, we're ready to move on to part II: tracking user presence in the channel.
+Now that we've build out our challenge channel and starting broadcasting messages, we're ready to move on to Part II: tracking user presence in the channel.

-## Using Phoenix Presence to Track User State
+## Part II: Tracking User State with Phoenix Presence

-### Why Do We Need to Track User State?

 We already have the ability for users to broadcast messages to all of the clients subscribing to a channel.
 But we want to give our users awareness of who these clients are.
 We want to list out the people currently in a given "challenge room" *and* we want to indicate which user is currently typing into the shared text editor.

 We'll use Phoenix Presence to store and expose this user-state-related info.

-### Phoenix Presence
+## What is Phoenix Presence?
 The Phoenix Presence module allows us to:

 * Store and expose topic-specific information to all of a channel's subscribing clients, across all of our application's distributed nodes.
 * Store that information in a resilient and de-centralized manner.
 * Broadcast presence-related events and handle them on the front-end with ease.

-### How Does Phoenix Presence Work?
+## How Does Phoenix Presence Work?

-Presence uses a Conflict-Free Replicated Data Type (CRDT) to store and broadcast topic-specific information to all channels with a given topic.
+Presence uses a [Conflict-Free Replicated Data Type (CRDT)](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) to store and broadcast topic-specific information to all channels with a given topic.
 Unlike a centralized data store like Redis, Phoenix Presence has no single point of failure and no single source of truth.
 This allows the Presence data store to be self-healing and replicable across all of the nodes of your application cluster.

-Now that we're convinced that Phoenix Presence is the right fit for us, we'll use it to do two things:
+## Implementing Phoenix Presence

+We'll use Phoenix Presence to support two real-time, user presence related features:

-* Display a list of present users in a given "challenge room"
+* Real-time list of users present in a given "challenge room"
+* Indication of who is typing in the shared text editor

+In order to implement these two features with Phoenix Presence, we need to do three things:

+* Incorporate the Phoenix Presence module into our app
+* Use Phoenix Presence to store the users in a given "challenge room"
-* Indicate which of these present users is currently typing in the shared text-editor.
+* Use Phoenix Presence to track who is currently typing in the shared text editor.

+Let's do it!

 ### Setting Up Phoenix Presence